Yubyf/QuoteLockX/README.md

 - [x] Auto-sync for remote backup accounts
 - [x] Refactor with Kotlin
 - [x] Quotes preview in setting page
+- [x] Optimize collections and histories pages.
+- [x] Redesign with Material You.

 ## License